MahanZadeh/FactWallet/README.md

  # FactWallet

-An app that fetches a random fact and allows the authenticated user to save it to your profile.
+An app that fetches a random fact and allows the authenticated user to save it to their profile.

 ## Description